ahengljh/vidur/README.md

 [`docs/chiplastic.md`](docs/chiplastic.md) for guidance on reproducing the experiments presented in the paper.

+The runtime now models explicit chiplet memory/interconnect behaviour, exposing remote KV fetch latency, bandwidth utilisation, and per-stage energy in the exported traces so you can generate the latency/energy breakdown plots described in the Chiplastic paper.

 ## Simulator Output

 * The metrics will be logged to wandb directly and a copy will be stored in the `simulator_output/<TIMESTAMP>` directory. __A description of all the logged metrics can be found [here](docs/metrics.md).__